🔧 Variable Declaration

 - C# supports

-allows for runtime initialization, unlike Go’s strictly compile-timeconst
+readonlyallows for runtime initialization, unlike Go’s strictly compile-timeconst.

 - C# supports